Zipfile

 2. Navigate to Staatic > Settings.

-3. Select the Deployment tab from the menu.
+3. Select the Deployment tab.

 4. In the deployment method dropdown, choose Zipfile.